-Come join our fantastic team, expand your career potential, and enjoy meaningful work as you serve the local community!
+Come join our team where you can expand your career potential, benefit from our robust development opportunities, and enjoy meaningful work!

 Community Liaison Officer (CLO) is responsible for networking with external referral sources to serve as an in-market liaison between the Bank and the community.
 The CLO will develop and leverage community ties to educate prospects and clients on a variety of topics including pathways to homeownership and bank products and services.
-External clients would include, but not be limited to, community-based groups/non-profits (e.g., CDCLI, CHI, NHS, Smart Move, Chamber of Commerce, Neighborhood Housing, etc.), charitable organizations, realtors, builders, attorneys, financial planners, Bank at Work partners, etc. The CLO would advise Senior Management of emerging Community Reinvestment Act (“CRA”) trends to ensure objectives are met and will serve as a liaison to the Bank’s Corporate Responsibility Group and the Fair Lending Task Force, as appropriate.
+External clients would include, but not be limited to, community-based groups/non-profits (e.g., CDCLI, CHI, NHS, NYMC, Chhaya, Whedoc, HDF, etc.), charitable organizations, realtors, builders, attorneys, financial planners, etc. The CLO would inform Senior Management of emerging Community Reinvestment Act ("CRA") trends to ensure objectives are met and will serve as a liaison to the Bank’s Corporate Responsibility Group and the Fair Lending Task Force, as appropriate.